Donald Trump's election to the White House could delay hush money trial sentencing, kill pending criminal prosecutions, experts say

 "I can see the judge dressing him down, telling him you shouldn’t have done what you did, but holding off the sentencing until after he leaves office," Aidala said Wednesday.

-Legal opinions, however, differ on what could happen next.
+But legal opinions differ on what could happen next.

 "I think there’s a high likelihood that he would impose some sentence," he said.

-A punishment that doesn’t carry prison time, would likely survive a higher court appeal, Zauderer said.
+A punishment that doesn’t carry prison time would likely survive a higher court appeal, Zauderer said.
 However, if Merchan tried to throw him behind bars, the judge would get no support from the higher courts due to the "supremacy clause" — a legal principle of U.S. law that dictates federal law trumps state law, the attorney said.

-Sini said that defense lawyers could argue that there's no difference between a sitting president and a president-elect.
+Sini said that defense lawyers could argue there's no difference between a sitting president and a president-elect.

 The federal issue of presidential immunity also hangs over the case.